-Up until 2017, taxpayers were able to deduct an unlimited amount of property taxes, state and local income taxes and personal property taxes.
-According to the Tax Policy Center, about 30 percent of all taxpayers prior to 2017 chose to itemize deductions on their federal income tax return, while 70 percent opted to go with the standard deduction.
+Taxpayers were able to deduct an unlimited amount of property taxes, state and local income taxes and personal property taxes until 2017.
+About 30 percent of all taxpayers chose to itemize deductions on their federal income tax return until that time, according to the Tax Policy Center, while 70 percent opted to go with the standard deduction.

-Most of these taxpayers who itemized were able to claim large deductions for state and local taxes, known as SALT deductions.
-For example, the average SALT deduction for taxpayers with incomes above $100,000 was $22,000.
+Most of the taxpayers who itemized were able to claim large deductions for state and local taxes, known as SALT deductions.
+The average SALT deduction for taxpayers with incomes above $100,000 was $22,000.
+But the Tax Cut and Jobs Act changed the tax landscape drastically in 2017.

 What is the Tax Cut and Jobs Act?

-The Tax Cuts and Jobs Act of 2017 made several significant changes to the tax code.
-It almost doubled the standard deduction, going from $6,500 to $12,200 for single filers and people who are married filing separately.
-But more significantly, it placed a cap on the amount of state and local taxes that could be deducted from your tax return beginning in tax year 2018.
-The maximum deduction for SALT is now $10,000.
+The Tax Cuts and Jobs Act made several significant changes to the tax code when it went into effect in 2018.
+It almost doubled the standard deduction from $6,500 to $12,200 for single filers and people who are married filing separately.
+But more significantly, it placed a cap on the amount of state and local taxes that could be deducted on your tax return beginning.
+The maximum deduction for SALT is $10,000 through the end of 2025 when the TCJA potentially expires.

-This limitation is for the total amount of the SALT deduction, including property taxes and state and local income and sales taxes.
-However, you must choose between deducting state and local income taxes or sales taxes.
-You cannot deduct both.
+This limitation is for the total SALT deduction, including property taxes and state and local income and sales taxes.
+But you must choose between deducting state and local income taxes or sales taxes.
+You can't deduct both.

-So the decision now turns to whether you should take the standard deduction or itemize your deductions on your federal tax return.
+You won't be affected by this limit and these rules unless you itemize your deductions.
+The decision becomes whether you should take the standard deduction or itemize your deductions on your federal tax return, because you can't do both.

 What are the SALT Deductions?